Higher Order Methods and Functions

 concentricShapes(10, outlinedCircle).beside(concentricShapes(10, circleOrSquare))

-See Figure hof:colors-and-shapes-step2 for the output.
+See below for the output.

 Many outlined circles beside many circles and squares

-For extra credit, when you've written your code to create the sample shapes above, refactor it so you have two sets of base functions---one to produce colours and one to produce shapes.
+For extra credit, when you've written your code to create the sample shapes above, refactor it so you have two sets of base functions: one to produce colours and one to produce shapes.
 Combine these functions using a combinator as follows, and use the result of the combinator as an argument to concentricShapes

 def colored(shape: Int => Image, color: Int => Color): Int => Image =